ADHD, By the Numbers

 How common is attention deficit disorder?
 Diagnoses among children continue to rise every year, but the largest (and most unprecedented) surge is among girls and adult women — moms, to be exact.
 Learn how many people have ADHD, and why the numbers continue to grow.

-The CDC reports that 11 percent of all children in the U.S. aged 4-17 had been diagnosed with ADHD by 2011.
+It’s hard to say how many people receive a diagnosis each year, but the CDC reports that 11 percent of all children in the U.S. aged 4-17 had been diagnosed with ADHD by 2011.
 The total number of Americans with ADHD continues to rise — up from 7.8 percent in 2003 to 9.5 percent in 2007 and 11 percent in 2011.

 Boys are nearly three times more likely to be diagnosed with ADHD (13.2 percent) than are girls (5.6 percent).
 In adults, the rate is much lower (about 4.4 percent), but experts caution that this reflects only reported diagnoses; the prevalence of ADHD may be significantly higher since many adults, particularly women with inattentive symptoms, remain undiagnosed.